Add-to-calendar links

 Google calendar

-The base URL is calendar.google.com/calendar/render?action=TEMPLATE followed by a bunch of query parameters containing your event data.
+The base URL is calendar.google.com/calendar/render?action=TEMPLATE followed by one or more query parameters for your event data:

 Office 365 + Outlook Live